-Welcome to my site, I am a first year Ph.D. student in Computer Science & Engineering at the University of Washington (UW) where I work in the Network and Mobile Systems Lab with Shyam Gollakota.
+Welcome to my site, I am a second year Ph.D. student in Computer Science & Engineering at the University of Washington (UW) where I work in the Network and Mobile Systems Lab with Shyam Gollakota.

 I also work with Sawyer Fuller in the Autonomous Insect Robotics Lab.

 My research is focused on leveraging the structural properties in systems, like the bistability demonstrated in leaf-out origami, to create low-power and small-scale robots optimized for resource constrained applications.